CraicOverflow89/Krash/readme.md

 ```
 result = @(7 * 5)
+// result is "35" (int cast to string)
 ```

 #### Reference Modifier

-You can maintain references using the `&reference` modifier;
+You can maintain references using the `&` modifier;

 ```
 // exmaple list